LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

 `cipher_digest` methods allow values to be encrypted, decrypted, or digest values to be generated respectively.

-Finally, Lasso provides a set of methods to compress or decompress data for more efficient data transmission.

 Encryption Methods
 ==================

-Lasso provides a number of methods which allow data to be encrypted for secure storage or transmission.
+Lasso provides a number of methods that allow data to be encrypted for secure storage or transmission.
 Three different types of encryption are supplied:

 BlowFish
    This is a fast, popular encryption algorithm.
 Lasso provides tools to encrypt and decrypt string values using a developer-defined seed.
-This is the best method to use for data which needs to be stored in a database or transmitted securely and decrypted later.
+This is the best method to use for data that needs to be stored in a database or transmitted securely and decrypted later.

 MD5